bem/bem-sdk/packages/naming.entity.parse/README.md

 Create a JavaScript file with any name (for example, **app.js**) and do the following:

-1. Choose [naming convention](https://bem.info/methodology/naming-convention/) and import preset with this convention, for example, origin naming convention.
+1. Choose the [naming convention](https://bem.info/methodology/naming-convention/) and import the preset with this convention (for example, origin naming convention).

-    Examples with other naming conventions see in the [Parameter tuning](#parameter-tuning) section.
+    For examples with other naming conventions, see the [Parameter tuning](#parameter-tuning) section.
-1. Import `@bem/sdk.naming.entity.parse` package and create `parse()` function using imported preset:
+1. Import the `@bem/sdk.naming.entity.parse` package and create the `parse()` function using the imported preset:

 ```js
 const originNaming = require('@bem/sdk.naming.presets/origin');